PorkyJames/to-do-app/README.md

 - First we're going to make sure that the db is set up correctly.
 Since this is a small time project, we want to be able to
 - use SQLite3 instead of Postgres.
 Fortunately, in our settings.py, SQLite3 is already set up for us when we started our django app
 - if we were to use Postgres instead, we'd need to make some changes to our DATABASE variable, but we'll leave as it is for now.
-- THen we need to create our Model for our Task.
+- Then we need to create our Model for our Task.
 Once we've created our Task Model, we need to register it with our admin.py.
 - Lastly!
 We need to add it to our INSTALLED_APPS in our settings.py.

 Once that's completed, run python manage.py makemigrations / migrate and check out sqlite3 db to see if our task populated.